annieala/cloud-security-task-manager-api/README.md

-# Task Manager API - Cloud Security Lab
+# Task Manager API - Cloud Security

 A simple RESTful API built with Flask for managing to-do tasks with CRUD operations, containerized using Docker.